Kimono: Heisei period (1989–2019)

 The economic collapse of the 1990s bankrupted much of the kimono industry and ended a number of expensive practices.
-The rules for how to wear kimono lost their previous hold over the entire industry, and formerly-expensive traditions such as bridal kimono trousseaus generally disappeared, and when still given, were much less extensive.
+The rules for how to wear kimonos lost their previous hold over the industry, and formerly-expensive traditions such as bridal kimono trousseaus generally disappeared, and when still given, were much less extensive.
 It was during this time that it became acceptable and even preferred for women to wear Western dress to ceremonial occasions like weddings and funerals.
-Many women had dozens or even hundreds of kimono, mostly unworn, in their homes; a secondhand kimono, even if unworn, would sell for about 500 yen (less than £3.50; about US$5), a few percent of the bought-new price.
+Many women had dozens or even hundreds of kimonos, mostly unworn, in their homes; a secondhand kimono, even if unworn, would sell for about 500 yen (less than £3.50; about US$5), a few per cent of the bought-new price.
 In the 1990s and early 2000s, many secondhand kimono shops opened as a result of this.

 In the early years of the 21st century, the cheaper and simpler yukata became popular with young people.
-Around 2010, men began wearing kimono again in situations other than their own wedding, and kimono were again promoted and worn as everyday dress by a small minority.
+Around 2010, men began wearing kimonos again in situations other than their own wedding, and kimonos were again promoted and worn as everyday dress by a small minority.

 Reiwa period (2019–present)

-Today, the majority of people in Japan wear Western clothing in the everyday, and are most likely to wear kimono either to formal occasions such as wedding ceremonies and funerals, or to summer events, where the standard kimono is the easy-to-wear, single-layer cotton yukata.
+Today, the majority of people in Japan wear Western clothing as everyday attire, and are most likely to wear kimonos either to formal occasions such as wedding ceremonies and funerals, or to summer events, where the standard kimono is the easy-to-wear, single-layer cotton yukata.

 In 2019, the mayor of Kyoto announced that his staff were working to register "Kimono Culture" on UNESCO's intangible cultural heritage list.

+In 2020, the Victoria and Albert museum staged an exhibition called Kimono: Kyoto to Catwalk, a "collection of around 300 garments, accessories, paintings, prints, photographs and film clips" relating to the history of the Kimono from the 17th century to the present.
+The final instalment of the exhibition's four-year international tour was at the V&A Dundee in 2024.

 Textiles

 Both kimono and obi are made from a wide variety of fibre types, including hemp, linen, silk, Japanese crêpe (known as chirimen), and figured damask weaves (rinzu).
 Fabrics are typically – for both obi and kimono – woven as tanmono (bolts of narrow width), save for certain types of obi (such as the maru obi), woven to double-width.
-Formal kimono are almost always made from silk, with thicker, heavier, stiff or matte fabrics generally being considered informal.
+Formal kimonos are almost always made from silk, with thicker, heavier, stiff or matte fabrics generally being considered informal.

-Modern kimono are widely available in fabrics considered easier to care for, such as polyester.
+Modern kimonos are widely available in fabrics considered easier to care for, such as polyester.
 Kimono linings are typically silk or imitation silk, and often match the top fabric in fibre type, though the lining of some casual silk kimono may be cotton, wool or linen.